Top Cybersecurity Trends Driving Digital Safety!-

 Why It Matters:

-- Expands Attack Surfaces: IoT devices are often less secure than traditional IT systems.
+Increases Attack Surfaces: IoT devices are usually not as secure as traditional IT systems.

-- Facilitates Data Theft: Unsecured devices may expose sensitive information.
+Enables Data Theft: Unsecured devices can expose sensitive data.

 How It Drives Safety: